Ouranosinc/Magpie/docs/permissions.rst

 .. seealso::
     - |perm_example_resolve|_

-In some cases, :term:`Service` implementations will support simultaneous references to multiple :term:`Resources` with a single request.
+In some cases, :term:`Service` implementations will support simultaneous references to multiple :term:`Resources <Resource>` with a single request.
 One such example is when a request parameter allows a comma-separated list of values referring to distinct :term:`Resource` items, for which :term:`Effective Resolution` must be computed for each element of the list.
 When a :term:`Service` supports this type of references, the above |algo_resolve_effective|_ is applied iteratively for every :term:`Resource` until all have been validated for :attr:`Access.ALLOW`, or until the first :attr:`Access.DENY` is found.
-For this kind of |effective_permissions|_ to be granted access, **ALL** requested :term:`Permission` on every :term:`Resources` in the set must be :attr:`Access.ALLOW` indiscriminately.
+For this kind of |effective_permissions|_ to be granted access, **ALL** requested :term:`Permission` on every :term:`Resources <Resource>` in the set must be :attr:`Access.ALLOW` indiscriminately.
 Denied access to any element takes precedence over the whole set.

 This procedure over multiple :term:`Resource` only applies during :term:`ACL` computation of an actual request to access the remote :term:`Service` provider or one of its children :term:`Resource`.
 When managing |applied_permissions|_ on